paddyw11/find-a-gardener/README.md

 ### User Stories

 As any user:
-    1. I want to undertand the purpose of the site on first entry.
+    1. I want to understand the purpose of the site on first entry.
     2. I want to be able to navigate the site easily and intuitively.
     3. I want to be able to view the website on any device.
     4. I want to be able to return to the home page without using browser buttons if I encounter an error.